 In 2000, Pope John Paul II bestowed upon Fr.
 Cruz the honorary title Chaplain to His Holiness, with the title Monsignor.

 In 2005, Newark Archbishop John J. Myers named Msgr.
 Cruz vice president for Mission and Ministry for Catholic Health and Human Services, the health care and social services arm of the Archdiocese.

 He has served as a member of the Institutional Review Board of several New Jersey hospitals, as a member of the Ethics Committee of Saint Michael’s Medical Center, and as a member of the New Jersey Catholic Conference’s Committee on Ethics, and is a lecturer in neuropathology at UMDNJ-New Jersey Medical School, Newark.

 On June 9, 2008, Pope Benedict XVI named Msgr.
 Cruz Titular Bishop of Gaguari and an Auxiliary Bishop of the Archdiocese of Newark.
-His episcopal ordination was held on September 8, 2008.
-Today he serves in the Archdiocese as Regional Bishop of Union County, Vicar for the Archdiocese’s Hispanic Apostolate, and Rector of the Cathedral Basilica of the Sacred Heart.
+His episcopal ordination was held on Sept.
+8, 2008.
+He serves in the Archdiocese as Regional Bishop of Essex County, and Vicar for the Archdiocese’s Hispanic Apostolate.

 Coat of Arms

 Archbishop Cruz has chosen a single word for his motto: “Caritas,” the Latin word for charity.
 His personal coat of arms is composed of a shield -- the central and most important part of the design -- and a scroll with his motto and external ornamentation.

 “Caritas” is the goal toward which Bishop Cruz has directed his priestly ministry, especially his pastoral care work in the healthcare ministries throughout the Archdiocese of Newark.